sdaeneki/TravelTime_Hospitals/README.md

 ## a.
 Code

-This folder contains all scripts necessary to prepare the data and reproduce the visualizations.
+This folder contains the scripts necessary to prepare the data and reproduce the visualizations.

 - **`1.
 Preprocessing.qmd`** to prepare the input data and calculate the travel times.
 - **`2.
 Visualization.qmd`** suffices to reproduce all final figures (located in the `/d.
 Output` folder).
 You do not need to run the other script unless you want to replicate the full data processing (the estimation of the travel times takes a looooooooooong time).